 Alona Beach, on the southwestern bend of Panglao Island (at about the 7 o’clock position) is about as far West from Tagbilaran City as you can get.
-That is really great when you’re trying to escape the city, but when it is time to leave, getting back can be a bit of a problem.
+That is really great when you’re trying to escape the city, but when it is time to leave, getting back can sometimes be a bit of a challenge!

 If you’ve got the time and the patience, go for it!
 But with so few trips to places not named Cebu from Tagbilaran’s fast craft port, this option may not be the best for you.